• Skip to primary navigation

 Jump to Recipe

-This recipe for scalloped potatoes is so simple and delicious you may find yourself making them every week.
-Also a few variations suggestions too.
+This recipe for scalloped potatoes is the perfect side dish for any holiday meal but is so simple and delicious that you may find yourself making them every week.

 Newsletter Signup